 - One graded analytical writing sample* from 11th or 12th grade, including the grades and comments for the paper.
 Examples of acceptable writing samples include expository writing, essay exams, or research papers.
 We cannot accept creative writing.

 - One additional recommendation written by an academic teacher from an 11th or 12th grade course.

 *For files larger than 500KB you may submit your graded analytical paper by uploading it through your DEISconnect account (this account is not created until after submitting your application).

 Some applicants are not eligible for the test–optional policy and are required to submit standardized test scores.

-- Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test with the writing section.
+- Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test section.

-- International applicants who are not US/Canadian citizens or permanent residents must submit either the SAT or the ACT test with the writing section.
+- International applicants who are not US/Canadian citizens or permanent residents must submit either the SAT or the ACT test section.
 Additionally, international students for whom English is not a native language should submit results from either the TOEFL or IELTS.
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English may request to waive this requirement on their DEISConnect page.

 Please note: Because standardized test results are used for Brandeis's ongoing research into the relationship between standardized testing and success at Brandeis, all entering first-year students must submit scores over the summer prior to matriculating at Brandeis.